Opportunity of a Lifetime for Junior Shooters

 ?The low coach-to-shooter ratio is great, said Kelly Edwards, who brought his 12-year-old daughter Kaitlynn to the camp from Victoria, Texas.
 They really get to ask some good questions, more advanced stuff.
 Besides all of the shooting questions, the coaches were telling them how to pack for a match and how to handle a finals match, things like that.

 The camp starts out with a diagnostic shooting event on Monday morning, giving the coaches a starting point from where to work from.
-From there, classroom work begins in the afternoon, preparing the shooters Parker and Turianofor the next morning’s range session.
+From there, classroom work begins in the afternoon, preparing the shooters for the next morning’s range session.
 They are taught the intricacies of the prone, standing, and kneeling positions, along with an array of marksmanship techniques.
 It culminates Friday with a finals event, copied straight from the way an Olympic-level event would run.

 The match at the end of the week is my favorite part of camp, said Kelsey Hansen, 16, from Minot, N.D., who was making her second visit to the camp. ?It allows me to see my improvements.?